Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks: Methodology

-In the present formulation since, (i) every detection window can contain utmost one GCI and (ii) data-frames are generated using an overlapping window approach, a single ground-truth GCI would have been predicted (and regressed) over several successive windows ($w_{d}^{2}$ and $w_{d}^{3}$ in Fig. 1 and solid dots in Fig. 3 (a)) and hence have to be merged.
-Given a speech signal and associated candidate GCIs, the fist step is to construct a weighted histogram of the candidate GCIs with a bin size of $B$ which is a hyper-parameter of the method.
-Since every detection is associated with a probability representing the confidence of presence of GCI, the weight for the histogram is taken to be the detection probabilities.
-Now since GCI is a periodic event, the histogram thus obtained will contain local-groups of contiguous bins of non-zero values (Fig. 3, (b)).
-The final GCIs are hypothesized to be the means (measure of central tendency) of each local-groups (dotted lines in Fig. 3(b)).
-By construction, the means of the local-groups tend to be at the locations with large number of high-probability candidate GCIs which is desirable.
-The bin-size $B$ is set at 5 samples through-out this work albeit there is a trade-off between erroneous detections (higher the $B$ less are the false insertions) and resolution of predicted GCIs (lower the $B$, better is the localization of detected GCIs).
-The entire procedure for clustering is illustrated in Figure 3.
+In the present formulation, every input data-frame/window contains atmost one GCI.
+Since one ground truth GCI can belong to multiple data-frames, possibly, there can be duplicate predictions over successive input windows resulting in false detections.
+Hence, there is a need for multiple predictions to be merged together into a single predicted GCI.
+Given a speech signal and its associated candidate GCIs, the first step is to construct a weighted histogram of the candidate GCIs with a bin size of $B$ (hyper-parameter).
+The confidence associated with each candidate for the presence of GCI is used to calculate the weight for the histogram.
+Since occurence of glottal closure is a quasi-periodic event, the histogram thus obtained will contain repeating local-groups of contiguous bins with non-zero values (Fig. \ref{fig: cluster}(b)).
+The final GCIs are hypothesized to be the means (measure of central tendency) of local-group thus (dotted lines in Fig. \ref{fig: cluster}(b)) obtained.
+These means tend to be at the locations with large number of high-probability candidate GCIs which is desirable.
+The bin-size $B$ is set at 5 samples through-out this work albeit there is a trade-off between erroneous detections (higher the $B$ lesser are the false insertions) and resolution of predicted GCIs (lower the $B$, better is the localization of detected GCIs).
+The entire procedure for clustering is illustrated in Figure \ref{fig: cluster}.
+The complete algorithm is depicted in Figure \ref{fig: Algo}.